tomaskraus/simple-string-pattern/README.md

 console.log("abcd".split(""));
 //=> [ 'a', 'b' ...

-// What the end of the output should look like console.log("Thats All! ");
+// What the end of the output should look like (including the space at the end.) console.log("Thats All! ");
 //=> ...
 "All! "

 // What the (possibly multi-line) output should contain console.log("Line: 155 \nError: Division by zero!");
 //=> ... zero ...

+// In the expected output,
+// we can describe common special characters using escape sequences console.log("a" + String.fromCharCode(9) + "1");
+//=> a\t1

+// And yes we can go beyond the ASCII: console.log("絵文字: 😀");
+//=> 絵文字: 😀
 ```

 In the code example above, there are SSPs within those `//=>` comments.

 As you see, the SSP really is a string that may contain spaces and some escaped characters, optionally double-quoted, possibly surrounded by three dots ("...") on either side.

+> Some effort has been made to make the **SSP** to be well defined, hence it has its own [SSP Grammar](#ssp-grammar).

 ## Basic SSP Examples

 - `abc`: Does match the string 'abc' only.
 - `" abc"`: Does match the string ' abc' only.
 Double quotes ensure that leading and trailing spaces are significant.
+Those outer double quotes are not part of the search.
+- `"" abc""`: Does match the string '" abc"' only.
 - `abc ...`: Does match any string that starts with 'abc'.
 - `... abc`: Does match any string that ends with 'abc'.
 - `... abc ...`: Does match any string that contains at least one 'abc'.
-- `... " abc" ...`: Does match any string that contains at least one ' abc'.
+- `... " a"b"c" ...`: Does match any string that contains at least one ' a"b"c'.
 - `... \n ...`: Does match any string that contains at least one newline character (i.e. expect the output to be multi-line one).
 - `... \\ ...`: Does match any string that contains at least one backslash character.